nemonik/hands-on-DevOps/docs/markdown.md

 --

-DevOps will also not entirely stop all bugs nor all vulnerabilities from making it into production, but that's not really the point.
+Also, DevOps will **not** entirely stop all bugs nor all vulnerabilities from making it into production, but that's not really the point.

 ---